 Q: Are side streets accessible from SW Capitol Highway?

 A: Yes, all side streets are accessible to and from northbound SW Capitol Highway.
-The only caveat is that there may be short duration events (a few days, during work hours) when construction blocks a side street for pipe construction or other improvements.
+The only caveat is that there may be short duration events (a few days, during work hours) when construction blocks a side street for pipe construction, paving, or other improvements.
 During these instances, PBOT will make efforts to make the side street as accessible as possible, including using flaggers, steel plates, or other solutions.

 Q: Can I use SW Carson Street to access the northern part of SW Capitol Highway from SW 45th Avenue?

 A: Please don't.
 We have set up barricades at SW 41st Avenue and SW Carson Street to dissuade people from using Carson Street as a cut-through route.
 Only local residents and their visitors should use SW Carson Street.

 Q: Won’t the detour cause back-ups on SW 48th Avenue and SW Taylors Ferry Road?